Splash, Stay, and Play: The Ins and Outs of Great Wolf Lodge Traverse City

-The Traverse City Great Wolf Lodge opened in 2001 and quickly became a favorite waterpark getaway for many Michigan families.
+The Great Wolf Lodge Traverse City (3575 U.S. 31 North S, Traverse City, MI 49684) opened in 2001 has been a favorite indoor waterpark getaway for Michigan families since.

 Over the years, our family has become GWL connoisseurs…we try to go at least once a year.
 After your first visit, you’ll know what to expect and will be able to easily put together a schedule for the day.
 We’re here to help you get ready for that first trip.